 Chronic cough was defined as an affirmative response to both questions: Do you often cough when you don't have a cold?
-Does your cough last more than 3 months each year?
-The use of 3 months' cutoff duration in cough was derived from the definition of chronic bronchitis[5], and this definition has been commonly used in epidemiological investigations of chronic cough[1].
-COPD was defined as a postbronchodilator (BD) forced expiratory volume in one second (FEV1) to forced vital capacity (FVC) ratio of less than 0.70[18].
-SAD was diagnosed on the basis of at least two of the following three indicators of lung function being less than 65% of predicted: maximal mid-expiratory flow (MMEF), forced expiratory flow (FEF) at 50% of the FVC (FEF50%), and FEF75% after bronchodilator inhalation[19, 20].
-We obtained information on cigarette smoking, history of childhood pneumonia or bronchitis, and history of chronic bronchitis, as previously described[16].
-We defined allergic rhinitis as having 2 or more of the following symptoms for >1 hr on most days according to the Allergic Rhinitis and Its impact on Asthma questionnaire [21], 1. watery rhinorrhea; 2. sneezing, especially paroxysmal; 3. nasal obstruction; 4. nasal pruritis.
+Does your cough last >3 months each year?
+The use of 3 months' cut-off duration in cough was derived from the definition of chronic bronchitis [5], and this definition has been commonly used in epidemiological investigations of chronic cough [1].
+COPD was defined as a post-bronchodilator forced expiratory volume in 1 s (FEV1) to forced vital capacity (FVC) ratio of <0.70 [18].
+SAD was diagnosed on the basis of at least two of the following three indicators of lung function being <65% of predicted: maximal mid-expiratory flow (MMEF), forced expiratory flow (FEF) at 50% of the FVC (FEF 50%) and FEF 75% after bronchodilator inhalation [19, 20].
+We obtained information on cigarette smoking, history of childhood pneumonia or bronchitis, and history of chronic bronchitis, as previously described [16].
+We defined allergic rhinitis as having two or more of the following symptoms for >1 h on most days according to the Allergic Rhinitis and Its impact on Asthma questionnaire [21]: 1) watery rhinorrhea; 2) sneezing, especially paroxysmal; 3) nasal obstruction; and 4) nasal pruritis.
 Additionally, we defined biomass use as using woody fuels or animal waste for cooking or heating during the past 6 months or longer.
-We defined occupational exposure as exposure to dust, allergens, noxious gases (e.g mining, forging, chemical industry, cement, greenhouse planting) for more than 3 months.
-We derived exposure to ambient particulate matter with a diameter less than $2.5 \mu m$ (PM{2.5}) from the regional satellite-retrieved aerosol optical depth model[22].
-We measured the health status of all participants using the physical component summary (PCS) score and the mental component summary (MCS) score of the 12-item Short Form Health Survey (SF-12)[23].
+We defined occupational exposure as exposure to dust, allergens, noxious gases (e.g. mining, forging, chemical industry, cement, greenhouse planting) for >3 months.
+We derived exposure to ambient particulate matter with a diameter <2.5 μ m (PM{2.5}) from the regional satellite-retrieved aerosol optical depth model [22].
+We measured the health status of all participants using the physical component summary (PCS) score and the mental component summary (MCS) score of the 12-item Short Form Health Survey (SF-12) [23].

 Trained and certified technicians carried out pulmonary function tests on all participants using a MasterScreen Pneumo PC spirometer (CareFusion, Yorba Linda, CA, USA).
-We did daily calibration with a 3 L syringe.
-Participants were required to do up to eight forced expiratory maneuvers until FVC and FEV1 were reproducible within 150 mL.
-We administered a bronchodilator (salbutamol 400 μg) by inhalation through a 500 mL spacer and repeated spirometry 20 min later, using the same criteria.
-Test results were stored in the spirometer and downloaded them daily to a central computer system.
-All the spirometric data were reviewed centrally by an expert panel on the basis of the criteria of the American Thoracic Society and European Respiratory Society[24], and reference values for spirometry[25].
+We carried out daily calibration with a 3-L syringe.
+Participants were required to do up to eight forced expiratory manoeuvres until FVC and FEV_1 were reproducible within 150 mL.
+We administered a bronchodilator (salbutamol 400 μ g) by inhalation through a 500-mL spacer and repeated spirometry 20 min later, using the same criteria.
+Test results were stored in the spirometer and downloaded daily to a central computer system.
+All the spirometric data were reviewed centrally by an expert panel on the basis of the criteria of the American Thoracic Society and European Respiratory Society [24], and reference values for spirometry [25].
 Poor-quality data were excluded.